plone/training/docs/mastering-plone/dexterity_reference.md

 ```

-## mixedfield (Datagrid field)
+## mixedfield (datagrid field)

 The mixedfield empowers your user to create a list of objects of mixed value types sharing the same schema.
-If you are familliar with the Plone Classic datagrid field this is the complementary field / widget combo for Plone.
+If you are familiar with the Plone Classic datagrid field this is the complementary field / widget combo for Plone.
 **mixedfield** is a combination of a Plone Classic JSONField and a widget for Plone.
 Nothing new, just a term to talk about linking backend and frontend.

 Example is a custom history: